 Everyday use and specialist subjects

-The team added distinctly Australian words from print publications, radio broadcasts, TV programs and seeking word lists from people all over Australia.
+The team added distinctly Australian words from print publications, radio broadcasts and TV programs and sought word lists from people all over Australia.
 Specialists were consulted in areas such as chemistry, parliamentary procedure, music, horticulture and so on.

 The decision to include certain words was methodical but informal, based not on how frequently a word was used in print but on a general sense among the team that the word was in current use.
 The dictionary also included words used in certain parts of Australia, such as ‘middy’, which is the name for 285 millilitres of beer in some states but in not others.